angauber/markitch/readme.md

-markitch
+# markitch

-This bot records twitch messages in an sql database as a markov chain the bot may then be used to generated pseudo random sentences based on most common occurences
+This twitch bot records messages in an sql database as a markov chain.

+It can then generated random sentences based on previously recorded chat messages